Travel Activities for your Summertime Car Trip.

 Are we there yet?
-Kids’ travel activities for that summertime car trip.
+Kids’ travel activities for your summertime car trip.

 Does your summer have Road Trip written all over it?
 Time to pack up the family and all your earthly belongings into the family truckster for one helluva ride!
 Take a deep breath and don’t panic…you will make it, and everyone will still have their heads and limbs firmly attached by the time you arrive.
 But because boredom sets in half as quickly in a car as it would at home, you need to be organized and ready to keep those kids busy.
 Check out these sanity-saving tips for keeping peace amongst the passengers.